AML obligations for Swiss marketplaces: Are you a financial intermediary?

 2 months (Art.
 11 para.
 1 AMLO)

-Important: Under Art.
+Important: According to Art.
 11 para.
-1 AMLO, you must submit an application for affiliation or license within two months after becoming professional.
-Until the process is completed, you may only carry out actions that are strictly necessary to preserve the assets.
+1 AMLO, you must submit an application for affiliation or a license within two months after switching to professionalism.
+Until the procedure is concluded, you may only perform acts that are absolutely necessary to preserve the assets.

-4. When a marketplace does not qualify as a financial intermediary
+4. When a marketplace is not considered a financial intermediary

-Not every marketplace through which payments flow is automatically subject to AMLA.
-There are clear constellations in which no financial intermediation exists:
+Not every marketplace on which payments flow is automatically subject to the AMLA.
+There are clear constellations in which there is no financial intermediation:

-If payment processing merely constitutes a subordinate ancillary service to your main activity, the so-called accessory exception may apply.
-FINMA Circular 2011/1 states as an indicator that gross revenue from the payment service must account for no more than 10% of the total company gross revenue.
-In addition, the funds for payment processing must come from the general funds of the main service provider.
+If the payment processing merely represents a subordinate secondary service to your main activity, the so-called accessoriness exception can apply.
+The FINMA Circular 2011/1 indicates that the gross revenue from the payment transaction service must not exceed 10% of the entire gross corporate revenue.
+In addition, the funds for processing payments must come from the general funds of the main service provider.

 Auxiliary person of a regulated PSP

 Art.
 2 para.
-2 lit. a no. 2 AMLO exempts auxiliary persons of financial intermediaries licensed or affiliated in Switzerland from the duty to be subject to supervision – under clear conditions: The auxiliary person may not appear independently, must be included in the financial intermediary's organizational measures to combat money laundering, and must be trained accordingly.
-In practical terms: If you, as a marketplace operator, use a regulated PSP such as Payrexx and fully outsource payment processing to it, you potentially act as an auxiliary person and are not yourself subject to supervision.
+2 lit. a no. 2 AMLA exempts auxiliary persons of financial intermediaries licensed or affiliated in Switzerland from the subordination requirement – under clear conditions: The auxiliary person must not act independently, must be included in the organisational measures of the financial intermediary to combat money laundering and must be trained accordingly.
+In practice, this means: If you, as a marketplace operator, use a regulated PSP such as Payrexx and fully outsource payment processing to them, you potentially act as an auxiliary person and are not subject to subordination yourself.

-If your marketplace merely functions as an intermediary platform and buyers pay sellers directly (e.g. via their own payment page), there is no financial intermediation.
-You neither receive third-party assets nor help transfer them.
+If your marketplace merely functions as a mediation platform and buyers pay directly to the Comerciantes (e.g. via their own payment page), there is no financial intermediation.
+You neither accept third-party assets nor do you help to transfer them.

 Even if a financial intermediary activity within the meaning of Art.
 2 para.
-3 AMLA exists, no affiliation obligation arises as long as none of the professional activity criteria under Art.
+3 AMLA is present, no affiliation requirement arises as long as none of the professionalism criteria under Art.
 7 AMLO are met.
-However, this exception is only temporary – once a threshold is exceeded, the two-month period applies.
+However, this exception is only temporary – as soon as a threshold value is exceeded, the two-month deadline applies.

-5. Obligations in the event of AMLA supervision: What awaits you
+5. Obligations in case of AMLA subordination: What lies ahead for you

-If your marketplace qualifies as a financial intermediary and is professional, you must fulfill the following due diligence obligations:
+If your marketplace is considered a financial intermediary and professionalism is given, you must fulfil the following due diligence obligations:

 Identification of the contracting party (KYC)

-Under Art.
-3 AMLA, when establishing a business relationship you must determine the identity of your contracting parties on the basis of documentary evidence.
-For legal entities, this additionally includes verification of the signing authority provisions and the identity of the acting person.
+According to Art.
+3 AMLA, you must establish the identity of your contracting partners on the basis of evidentiary documents when entering into a business relationship.
+In the case of legal entities, this additionally includes verifying the authorisation rules and the identity of the person acting.

 Art.
 4 AMLA requires that you identify the beneficial owner behind a business relationship – i.e. the natural person to whom the assets ultimately belong or who effectively controls the business relationship.

-All transactions and clarifications must be documented under Art.
-7 AMLA in such a way that knowledgeable third parties can form a reliable picture.
-The records must be retained in Switzerland for at least ten years.
+All transactions and clarifications must be documented in accordance with Art.
+7 AMLA in such a way that expert third parties can form a reliable opinion.
+The records must be kept in Switzerland for at least ten years.

 Art.
-9 AMLA establishes a reporting obligation in the event of justified suspicion of money laundering or terrorist financing.
-The report is made to the Money Laundering Reporting Office Switzerland (MROS) at the Federal Office of Police.
-The reporting obligation must be fulfilled without delay – any delay or omission can have criminal consequences (Art.
+9 AMLA establishes a duty to report in case of reasonable suspicion of money laundering or terrorist financing.
+The report is submitted to the Money Laundering Reporting Office Switzerland (MROS) at the Federal Office of Police.
+The duty to report must be fulfilled immediately – a delay or failure to do so can have criminal consequences (Art.
 37 AMLA).
-In parallel with the report, there is an asset freeze: the assets involved in the report may not be moved until MROS responds or a statutory deadline expires.
+In parallel to the report, an asset freeze applies: The assets involved in the report must not be moved until the MROS responds or a statutory deadline expires.

 Internal organization

-As a financial intermediary subject to AMLA, you must have an internal control system (Art.
+As a financial intermediary subject to the AMLA, you must have an internal control system (Art.
 8 AMLA).
-This includes clear responsibilities, a reporting officer, employee training and transaction monitoring that can identify unusual patterns.
+This includes clear responsibilities, a compliance officer, training for employees and a transaction monitoring system that can detect unusual patterns.

-6. Checklist: What you should check before launch
+6. Checklist: What you should check before launching

-Before launching your marketplace with payment functionality, you should systematically clarify the following points:
+Before launching your marketplace with a payment function, you should systematically clarify the following points:

-1. Analyze payment flow: Does money flow through your own account or is it split directly by the PSP?
+• Analyze payment flow: Does money flow through an own account or is it directly split by the PSP?

-2. Check financial intermediation: Do you meet the criterion of Art.
+• Check financial intermediation: Do you fulfil the statutory definition of Art.
 2 para.
-3 lit. b AMLA (payment services)?
+3 lit. b AMLA (payment transaction services)?

-3. Check professional activity criteria: Do you exceed one of the thresholds according to Art.
-7 AMLO (CHF 50,000 gross revenue, 20+ business relationships, CHF 2 million transaction volume)?
+• Check professionalism criteria: Do you exceed one of the thresholds according to Art.
+7 AMLO (EUR 50’000 gross revenue, 20+ business relationships, EUR 2 million transaction volume)?

-4. Check accessory exception: Does the payment service account for less than 10% of your company revenue?
+• Check accessoriness exception: Does the payment transaction service make up less than 10% of your corporate revenue?

-5. Check auxiliary person model: Are you contractually and organizationally integrated as an auxiliary person of a regulated PSP?
+• Check auxiliary model: Are you contractually and organizationally involved as an auxiliary person of a regulated PSP?

-6. Plan SRO affiliation: Obtain quotes from VQF, PolyReg or an industry-specific SRO and plan the lead time (typically 2–4 months).
+• Plan SRO affiliation: Obtain offers from VQF, PolyReg or an industry-specific SRO and plan the lead time (typically 2–4 months).

-7. Define KYC processes: How do you identify sellers on your marketplace?
-Manually, via video identification, or through your PSP?
+• Define KYC processes: How do you identify Comerciantes on your marketplace?
+Manually, via video identification or through your PSP?

-8. Establish MROS reporting process: Define internally who triggers the report to MROS in the event of suspicion and how the asset freeze is implemented operationally.
+• Establish MROS reporting process: Define internally who triggers the report to the MROS in case of suspicion and how the asset freeze is implemented operationally.

-9. Ensure documentation: Set up a system for ten-year retention of records.
+• Ensure documentation: Set up a system for the ten-year retention of records.

-10. Obtain legal assessment: Have your specific payment flow reviewed by a law firm specializing in financial market law – the delimitation is complex in individual cases.
+• Obtain legal assessment: Have your concrete payment flow reviewed by a law firm specialized in financial market law – the distinction is complex in individual cases.

 7. How Payrexx supports you with AMLA compliance

-Payrexx is a Swiss Payment Service Provider (PSP) with a marketplace payment solution designed specifically for platform operators.
-Through the split payment model, the payment of the buyer flows directly via Payrexx:
+Payrexx is a Swiss Payment Service Provider (PSP) with a marketplace payment solution specially designed for platform operators.
+Through the split payment model, the buyer's payment flows directly through Payrexx:

-The commission of the platform goes to the marketplace, the remaining amount to the seller – without the marketplace itself touching customer funds.
-Payrexx handles KYC and onboarding of sub-merchants, the due diligence obligations under AMLA as well as the payouts to sellers.
+The platform's commission goes to the marketplace, the remaining balance to the Comerciantes – without the marketplace itself touching customer funds.
+Payrexx takes care of the KYC and onboarding of sub-Comerciantes, the due diligence requirements according to the AMLA, as well as the payouts to the Comerciantes.

-All common Swiss payment methods are supported – from TWINT and PostFinance to credit cards and the QR bill.
-Integration is via a documented API that can be connected to existing platforms.
+All major Swiss payment methods are supported – from TWINT and PostFinance to credit cards and the QR-bill.
+Integration takes place via a documented API, which can be integrated into existing platforms.

 TABLE OF CONTENTS